TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 7/John 7.38.md

 ---

-He that believeth on me, as the scripture hath said, from within him shall flow rivers of living water.
+He who believes in me, as the Scripture has said, from within him will flow rivers of living water."